 After years of experimentation, fellow hop-head Bob Bero of Ohio has come up with the perfect answer for those times when you're jonesing for a sweet hop hit.
 All the kick of Cascade hops without the buzz.
 Hop to it!
 Each 4 oz. bag contains approximately 22 candies.

 Flowers, citrus & spice with notes of grapefruit create the wonderful bouquet of Cascade hops.
-This medium aroma balances the low bittering value making it a very popular hop among craft brewers.
+Homebrewer's #1 hop.

-Flowers and citrus are the most evident aromas in Centennial hops.
-Centennial hops have a medium aroma with mid to high bittering value making it a dual purpose choice.
+Flowers and citrus are the most evident aromas.
+It has a medium aroma with mid to high bittering value.
+Often times referred to as Super Cascade.

-Chinook hops are reminiscent of a pine forest washed with exotic spice and infused with grapefruit.
-Yum!
-This alluring aroma and a high bittering value have gained chinook hops the full respect from craft and major brewers.
+A pine forest washed with exotic spice infused with grapefruit.
+The alluring aroma and high bittering value has gained this hop the full respect of all brewers.

 Use a clip gun to insert the hop clip which holds the hop twine in the ground.

-Crystal hops are a genteel, continental-lady-meets-American-belle with a delicate blend of spices and flowers.
+Crystal is a genteel, continental-lady-meets-American-belle with a delicate blend of spices and flowers.
 It has a low bittering value which adds to the charm.
-Craft brewers love her style.

 CTZ stands for Columbus, Tomahawk, and Zeus.
-The same hop that got 3 different names by different hop dealers.
-Confusing but true and so they became CTZ in the industry.
 High on the bittering scale yet also valued for its oil content.
-Creates a hop that is an interesting dichotomy of sharp and herbal.
+An interesting dichotomy of sharp and herbal.

 The Freshops logo is from a series of woodcuts done in England in the 1500's.